 Sheep Pasture Gardens

 The Sheep Pasture Gardens are community vegetable gardens in Easton, MA.
 Some plots appeared to be therapeutic hobbies, and not essential for food—the forgotten and decaying vegetation became my subject matter.

-These dry and whimsical constructed images were made with domestic objects and are intentionally open-ended, self-referential, and perplexing narratives.
+These dry and whimsical constructed images were made with domestic objects and are intentionally open-ended self-referential narratives.